rishmanisation/onpatient-vitalsign-tracker/README.md

 ### Changelog

 11/16/17:
 - The post-login landing page is the latest to receive a major facelift!
 This is a partial update, with the rest of it (along with updates for the trackers) coming shortly.
-Kudos once against to the [Bootstrap](http://getbootstrap.com/) team.
+Kudos once again to the [Bootstrap](http://getbootstrap.com/) team.

 11/15/17:
 - Compatibility with Django 1.11.7 tested.
 Works without issues.